ccawley2011/parsereg/README.md

 ![An example of saving an eVision register](example_saving_evision_register.png)

-It is possible to use parsereg to process multiple registers across multiple modules similtaneously; simply download all required registers within the same directory and parsereg will automatically separate attendance based on module.
+It is possible to use parsereg to process multiple registers across multiple modules similtaneously; simply download all required registers within the same directory and parsereg will automatically separate attendance according to the module codes provided in the registers.